 Often, when we have trouble in our relationships, it's tempting to blame the other person.
 Of course, sometimes issues are indeed the fault of the other party — sometimes, though, the fault lies with us, and it's important to realize when we ourselves might be the problem.
 If you've ever wondered if you are emotionally unavailable, or what the signs of being emotionally unavailable are, that's OK!
 Not having emotional availability for others (be it romantic, platonic, or otherwise) does not make you a bad person.
 However, if you're interested in developing a serious relationship with another person, having emotional availability can be key to the relationship feeling balanced and healthy.

 If some of these traits hit you right in the stomach and you find yourself relating, it may be a good time to self-reflect.
 Again: It is OK to be emotionally unavailable at points in our lives.
-It is also OK, for example, to want to casually date without the emotional investment, or to have casual sex without laying your heart on your sleeve.
+It is also OK, for example, to want to casually date without the emotional investment, or to casually hook up without laying your heart on your sleeve.
 And it's OK to just focus on yourself, and prioritize your free time getting to know yourself and your needs.

 My personal suggestion, however, if these traits speak to you, or if you desire the above things, is to be upfront and honest about your mindset when you get involved with people.
 No one is entitled to a place in your heart just because they want to be there, and you aren't obligated to open up to everyone you connect with.
 But, in general, it's a good idea to treat people with respect and be upfront about where you're at and what you're looking for.